 Middle School Language Arts – Family

-A full year English Language Arts course diving into literature about families that includes foundational writing exercises and assignments as we progress.
+This middle school English Language Arts course dives into literature about family that includes foundational writing exercises and assignments as we progress.
 Students will meet in class once per week and will have offline reading, vocabulary and writing work to do between classes.
+Class sessions will be predominantly used for writing instruction and Shared Inquiry discussion of text read as homework.
+“What is Shared Inquiry?” explanation from GreatBooks.org.
+This secular but inclusive full year hybrid course is offered in Naperville with in-person class meetings once/week for 1.5 hours with additional work done between classes.

 In stock